 He is a graduate of a number of tactical and staff courses at the Canadian Army Command and Staff College, the Tactics School, the Infantry School, the Canadian Army Advanced Warfare Centre, the Peace Support Training Centre, and the Canadian Forces College, including the Joint Command and Staff Programme.

 In his civilian life, Lieutenant Colonel Lamie is a Partner at Gowling WLG, an international law firm where he practices restructuring, corporate, and commercial law in the Firm’s Toronto Office and also serves defence clients as part of Gowling WLGs’ Defence, Security, and Aerospace Group.
-He serves on the Board of Governors of the McKenzie Institute and the Advisory Committee of the Best Defence Conference.
+He serves on the Advisory Committee of the Best Defence Conference.
 He later become Legal Counsel and Corporate Secretary at Goodyear Canada.

 Lieutenant Colonel Lamie also serves his community through charitable and volunteer endeavours.
 He serves on the Board of Directors of the Toronto Children’s Breakfast Club, a non-profit charitable organization that serves breakfast each week to over 4,000 children at over 20 schools across the Greater Toronto Area.
 Annually, he embraces the honour and privilege of leading the Honour Guard at the Law Society of Upper Canada’s Remembrance Day Ceremony which commemorates Canada’s Fallen and those lawyers and law students who made the ultimate sacrifice.
 He served as The Advocates’ Society’s representative on the Court Security Committee for certain downtown Toronto Courthouses.
 He serves on the Resources Committee for the St. John’s Ambulance Council of Ontario.
 Dedicated to mentorship and development of the youth of our community, he founded the Appellate Advocacy Competition for St. Michael’s College School’s law program.
 In 2012, he was recognized with the Order of St. Michael.